The Clear Edge

 A course creator at $73K/month started monthly reviews in January.

-Never audited systematically before.
-“Felt like everything was fine.”
+Never audited systematically before—everything “felt fine.”

 First Friday, January: 60-minute diagnostic.